 - NG Firewall can act as a VPN server, allowing remote clients & sites to connect via IPsec, OpenVPN, and WireGuard VPNs.
 Micro Edge can only act as a VPN client (it cannot accept incoming VPN connections).

 - NG Firewall's Reports are significantly more powerful and informative than Micro Edge's limited reporting capacity.
+They're also much longer-term, allowing for up to one year's on-device retention.
 NG Firewall also supports remote syslog and SNMP, which are not available in Micro Edge.

 - NG Firewall also offers "bridge mode", allowing the NG Firewall to be placed into the network behind an existing router.
 In this configuration, most routing functions are deferred to the existing router, while the NG Firewall provides only its content filtering & protection applications.
 Micro Edge can only be positioned at the edge of the network.